andystanton/op-loc/README.md

 java -jar target/scala-2.11/opt-loc.jar
 ```

-A location search endpoint will now be available on [http://localhost:8080/find/london](http://localhost:8080/find/london).

 ### Docker

 A Dockerfile is available for creating a deployable Docker image.
 This requires Docker >= 1.0.1.